Our LBB (Life Before Boing!)

 Which brings us to...

 Now, a decade and a half later, well over a thousand Boingsters have tumbled into our purple world.
 We can't walk five minutes through Landis without hearing "Miss Donna" or "Mr. Mark" being hollered from the next isle over.
-Tim is all grown up now.
-Tim is a mural artist and Bri and Missy are helping dad teach classes every week.
+Tim, Bri and Missy are all grown up now.
+Tim is a mural artist and Bri and Missy help dad teach classes every week.